Reverse Engineering Human Preferences with Reinforcement Learning: Experiments

 \subsection{Models and Hyperparameters}

 To test the generalisability of our method, we use LLMs from both the Command\footnote{\url{https://cohere.com/command}} and the Llama 3.1 \cite{grattafiori2024llama3herdmodels} model series.
 We train and test three distinct pipelines, illustrated in Table \ref{tab:pipelines}.
 Note that all pipelines are trained with the same judge-LLM, i.e. Command R+ prompted as in \cite{Zheng2024}.
-We tune the Command R7B preamble generators on a Google Cloud TPU v5e containing 64 chips.
+We tune the Command R7B \cite{cohere2025commandaenterprisereadylarge} preamble generators on a Google Cloud TPU v5e containing 64 chips.
 We train the Llama 3.1 8B Instruct preamble generator on a single Nvidia H100 GPU.
 Candidate- and judge-LLMs from the Command family are accessed via API.
 The Llama 3.1 70B Instruct candidate-LLM is deployed and queried on a local server.

-Due to compute limitations, we perform all hyperparameter tuning on the \texttt{Command R7B+R7B} pipeline, and apply the same hyperparameters to the other two.
+Due to computational limitations, we perform all hyperparameter tuning on the \texttt{Command R7B+R7B} pipeline, and apply the same hyperparameters to the other two.
 As shown in Section~\ref{sec:results}, the \texttt{Command R7B+R7B} pipeline attains the greatest performance improvements over the baselines, and it is therefore likely that additional hyperparameter tuning would further raise the scores obtained by the \texttt{Command R7B+R} and \texttt{Llama 8B+70B} pipelines.
 This may be especially true for the latter, which comprises a family of models different from those used for hyperparameter tuning.
+It is worth noting that, since the preambles only need to influence the candidate-LLM outputs and do not necessarily need to be fluent from a human perspective, the hyperparameter tuning process results in a relatively low value of the KL-divergence coefficient ($\beta = 0.03$), which regulates the similarity between the output distributions of the preamble generator and the reference model.
+This low $\beta$ value allows our preambles to deviate more drastically from the reference policy during training.

+We train each pipeline with early stopping according to validation performance.
 All hyperparameters, API model IDs, and training process details are given in Appendix \ref{sec:details}.